 Confirmation is a Reform-originated ceremony for boys and girls that is tied to the Jewish holiday of Shavuot.
 It constitutes an individual and group affirmation of commitment to the Jewish people.
 Our Confirmation program offers dynamic classes on Jewish hot topics and Israel that include text study, cooperative learning, media, guest speakers, field trips, retreats and hands-on learning experiences.
 Students have the opportunity to meet before classes for youth group social gathering and dinner.
 Our Confirmation program culminates at the end of 10th Grade with the students leading the Confirmation service on Shavuot, the holiday which commemorates God giving the Torah to the Israelites at Mount Sinai.
 Our confirmation class ends the year with a trip to Israel.
 Our post Confirmation program for 11th and 12th graders provides students with the opportunity to study with our rabbis once a month.
 This creates a further bond with the rabbis and a further connection to Congregation B’nai Israel.
 In this two-year curriculum, we explore our “Jewish Roots in America” one year and “Jewish Values That Support Civic Engagement” the next year.
 We will take a trip to New York City during the Jewish Roots year and to Washington, DC during the Jewish Civic Engagement year.
 A formal graduation for seniors celebrates their accomplishments.
 For more information, please contact Kim Beame, Director of Religious Education.

 Conversion to Judaism is a significant act of personal religious commitment, and we warmly welcome those who are considering becoming Jewish to begin the process with us.
 Those interested in the possibility of conversion are asked to meet with one of our Rabbis prior to beginning their study.
 The Introduction to Judaism class offered at Congregation B’nai Israel in conjunction with The Palm Beach County Board of Rabbis who will provide a base from which the conversion process can begin.
-For more information, please contact Natalie Matus, Assistant to the Clergy.
+For more information, please contact Natalie Matus, Clergy Administrator.

 When sorrow comes, our clergy knows how to be there to support you in loving, and meaningful ways.
 In the case where the death is expected, the Rabbis are available to visit the ill and the aged and to help their families in pre-need arrangements for the ceremony and funeral.
 Following the funeral, our clergy will be honored to lead the Shiva minyan services for the family as well.
-To speak with a member of our clergy about a loss in your family, please contact Natalie Matus, Assistant to the Clergy.
+To speak with a member of our clergy about a loss in your family, please contact Natalie Matus, Clergy Administrator.